The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 Attempting to pilot a Pelican in Firefight modes via a vehicle type reference will result in the pilot being automatically kicked out of the vehicle.
 {% endhint %}

+{% hint style="info" %}
+When using a script to enter a Pelican via a button press, add a small delay to the sequence to prevent the player from being immediately kicked out of the vehicle by the same button press used to activate the script.
+{% endhint %}

 #### Scripting Note: Player Respawns

-When using scripts to facilitate players entering a Pelican, players who have been revived in FFKOTH may encounter issues where they remain on a death screen.
+When using scripts to facilitate players entering a Pelican (which typically involves respawning the player as the Pelican vehicle type), players who have been revived in FFKOTH may encounter issues where they remain on a death screen.
 This occurs because internal scripting may not automatically unblock respawns after a player is revived.
 To resolve this, add an `Unblock Respawns For Player` node immediately after teleporting the player to ensure the "enter" sequence proceeds correctly.

 ***